Phixyn/no-bs-looper/README.md

 ## Getting Started

 To get a local instance up and running follow these steps.
 If it's too complicated (it kinda is right now tbh), feel free to use a [public instance](#public-instances) of the website instead.

-**If you decide to host this website, feel free to submit a PR adding a link to your instance in this README.**

 ### Prerequisites